-We say that $f$ is \emph{post-critically finite} if $P_f$ is a finite set.
-It is easy to see that $J_{f^2} = J_f$, $F_{f^2}= F_f$, $C_{f^2} = C_f \cup f^{-1}(C_f)$, and $P_{f^2} = P_f$, so iteration of $f$ is in some sense equivalent to iteration of the rational map $f^2$.
-However, most rational maps are not second iterates of anti-rational maps, so these have some special properties.
-Also, we will be interested in \emph{critically fixed} anti-rational maps $f$, i.e., those anti-rational maps for which all points in $C_f$ are fixed, and it is easy to show that the second iterate $f^2$ of a critically fixed map $f$ is never critically fixed, unless $f$ is conjugate to a map of the form $z \mapsto \bar{z}^{\pm d}$.
+We say that $f$ is \emph{postcritically finite} if $P_f$ is a finite set.

+It is easy to see that $J_{f^2} = J_f$, $F_{f^2}= F_f$, $C_{f^2} = C_f \cup f^{-1}(C_f)$, and $P_{f^2} = P_f$, so iteration of an anti-rational map $f$ is in some sense equivalent to iteration of the rational map $f^2$.
+However, most rational maps are not second iterates of anti-rational maps, so the latter have some special properties.